rishabhrathore055/rishabhrathore055/README.md

 </div>
 </div>

-- 🔭 I’m currently working on **Deep Learning Project**
+- 🔭 I’m currently working on **Deep Learning and Machine Learning Projects**

-- 🌱 I’m currently learning **ML, Deep learning, Analytics, SQL, Data Structure.**
+- 🌱 I’m currently learning ** Data Structures, Deep learning, and Data Analytics**

 - 👨‍💻 All of my projects are available at [Github](https://github.com/rishabhrathore055)